 The field of robotics is probably the best known of these and effectively involves the building and programming of machines so they can do cool stuff in the physical world using a combination of artificial intelligence and machine learning, alongside sensors and actuators.

 Robots are essentially containers for AI and should probably be thought of as the physical manifestation of artificial intelligence (narrow or otherwise) that allow it to move around and/or interact in the physical world.

 Sometimes they look like humans and sometimes they don’t, but getting a robot to do the stuff that humans can (in a natural way) is one of the holy grail tasks of this branch of study and includes lots of cool sub-areas and related disciplines like computer vision, natural language processing, as well as cognitive modeling.

 There are some remarkable developments happening in the field of robotics right now, some of which you can see in this video:

 Natural language processing

 Although you may not know it, odds are you’ve already come across a well established form of natural language processing (NLP) through using a system like Alexa or Siri, or Google Assistant.

-When you ask either of these systems a question, the software is using what’s called Natural Language Processing (NLP) to analyze and synthesize natural (aka human) language and speech.
+When you ask any of these systems a question, the software is using NLP to analyze and synthesize natural (aka human) language and speech.